TimothyByrd/KeePassNetStandard/README.md

 ## How it was ported, what's missing?
 <a name="h04" />

+In general, the changes are minimal to make it easier to update as the main KeePass source changes.

 I followed the same methods as Strangelovian in [KeePass2Core](https://github.com/Strangelovian/KeePass2Core).
 All code changes can be found by searching for `NETSTANDARD2_0`.
 Also see KeePassLib.csproj for files removed from compilation.